aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/eks-karmada-deploy/README.md

 This will create a karmada control plane cluster and 3 member clusters with 2 compute nodes per cluster.
 The clusters' name prefix is "mykarmada" and all will be deployed in us-east-1 region.

+## Management host deployment

+This script creates configuration files and state file (ex.
+Karmada API server certificates), so it is strongly recommended to run it from a stateful host with appropriate backup and access.
+We recommend deploying an EC2 instance in your VPC and assign an Instance Profile with Administrator Access so as to be able to deploy EKS clusters and other services.
+After the EC2 instance is ready, proceed with the deployment commands below.

 ## Cloudshell deployment

 This script can be run directly from the [AWS Management Console](https://aws.amazon.com/console/) using the [AWS CloudShell](https://docs.aws.amazon.com/cloudshell/latest/userguide/welcome.html) for you convinience.

-**WARNING** CloudShell is designed for focused, task-based activities and your shell session automatically ends after approximately 20–30 minutes if you don't interact with AWS CloudShell using your keyboard or pointer.
-Running processes don't count as interactions, so while running this script make sure that you interact with the shell (ex. press Enter key) every 15 minutes to avoid timeouts and interrupting the script run.
-If you want to perform terminal-based tasks using an AWS service with more flexible timeouts, we recommend using our cloud-based IDE, [AWS Cloud9](https://docs.aws.amazon.com/cloud9), or launching and [connecting to an Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).
+**WARNING** CloudShell is designed for focused, task-based activities.
+It is **not** meant for tasks that need to keep state and persistent data (ex. installation of system packages).
+Also, your shell session automatically ends after approximately 20–30 minutes if you don't interact with AWS CloudShell using your keyboard or pointer.
+Running processes don't count as interactions, so while running this script make sure that you interact with the shell (ex. press Enter key) every 15 minutes to avoid timeouts and interrupting the script run. and its use in this solutions is only recommended as a means for quick testing and you should **never** rely on it for production use.

+The use of AWS CloudShell for this solutions is only recommended as a means for quick testing.
+If you want to perform a production grade deployment using an AWS service with more flexible timeouts and data persistency, we recommend using our cloud-based IDE, [AWS Cloud9](https://docs.aws.amazon.com/cloud9), or launching and [connecting to an Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).

-Assuming you are logged in to the AWS Management Console using a user with adequate permissions, open a CloudShell and do the following:
+Assuming you are logged in to the AWS Management Console using a user with adequate permissions, open a CloudShell run the deployment commands below.

+## Deployment commands

 1. Clone from Github this [solution repository](https://github.com/aws-solutions-library-samples/guidance-for-multi-cluster-management-eks-karmada)